lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 <% end %>
 ```

-That's not what we want because **we haven't any route for `POST "reviews"`**.
+That's not what we want because **we don't have any route for `POST "reviews"`**.
 Instead you will have to use the nested resource syntax for `form_for`:

 ```erb
 <%= form_for [@restaurant, @review] do |f| %>